 There is too much emphasis on conservation only but seldom on protection with long-term studies using scientific approaches.
 This calls for a change in the conservation approach in India, wherein the corporate agencies should initiate collaboration with scientific institutions for developing strong and result-driven conservation plans.

 Some business groups realise that biodiversity and development are closely linked, and that the pressure of developmental activities on biodiversity is not always positive.
-Here are the most successful CSR projects in animal welfare in terms of effectiveness and impact:
+Here are the most successful CSR projects for animals in terms of effectiveness and impact:

 The Muthoot Group – Human–elephant conflict management

 The Muthoot Group’s logo displays elephants and the company has a special interest in the conservation of the Indian elephant.
 It has collaborated with WWF-India for managing Human–Elephant Conflict and protecting elephant habitats.
 The company has donated 75,000 USD under its CSR mandate to protect elephants across six Indian states, namely Assam, Arunachal Pradesh, West Bengal, Uttarakhand, Tamil Nadu, and the company’s home state of Kerela.

 The project for CSR in animal protection focuses on the development and training of anti-depredation squads across elephant attack-prone areas in these states.
 Funding for low-cost solar fences in villages and electric fencing around agricultural fields is also provided.

 Investment is also made on the use of advanced technology like infrared motion sensors that work on the concept of detecting activity (elephant) through sensors in the nearby areas and activating the alarms in return.
 In addition, the villagers are equipped with torch and searchlights to help them spot elephants and thus prevent damage to crops, property and life.